- Registration Steps, Time, and Cost

 - In which UK countries the device will be placed

 The MHRA charges a fee of £240 for each registration.
-Companies can submit up to 100 device registrations under that £240 fee, if all are registered at the same time.
+Companies can submit up to 100 device applications under that £240 fee, if all device families are registered at the same time.

 The MHRA quotes a five-business day timeframe to review applications.
 However, the review time may be extended if the MHRA has a backlog of registrations to process.